Skip to content

 MCP Server (AI Agents)

 Connect the Kineticist database to AI agents like Claude, ChatGPT, Cursor, and other tools that support the Model Context Protocol.
-The MCP server exposes 5 tools that agents can call natively.
+The MCP server exposes 11 tools — 5 for reading the public database and 6 for acting on the key owner's own library.

 ToolDescription